TheRoddyWMS/Roddy/README.md

 == Changelist

+* Version update to 2.2.41

+- Add the --extendedlist option to support a very extended view for checkworkflostatus.
+  In this view, all previous runs are shown.

 - (TEST) Tool entries allow override of old entries without resetting everything.
   A ToolEntry must be defined like this: (with overrideresourcesets="true"!)
           <tool name='fastqc' value='checkFastQC.sh' basepath='qcPipeline' overrideresourcesets="true">